saisachatdadi/job-search-automation/README.md

 1. Import `Linkedin Job Scraper.json` into your n8n instance
 2. Connect your Apify account and configure LinkedIn search URLs for your target roles
-3. Link your OpenAI API key for relevance scoring and CV customisation
+3. Link your OpenAI API key for relevance scoring
 4. Connect your Google account (Docs, Drive, Sheets)
 5. Add your master CV to Google Docs and update the document URL in the workflow
 6. Run the workflow and let it handle the rest